Julius-Java/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 9-firstdirdeletion - deletes dir my_first_directory from tmp/
 * 10-back - takes user back to the previous directory
 * 11-lists - lists all files including ones with . character in current/parent/boot/ directories
+* 12-file_type - prints the file type for iamafile